rahulrakesh10/impostor-game/README.md

 # 🎭 Fake Out Game

-A real-time multiplayer party game where players try to identify the fake among them!
-Built with React, TypeScript, Node.js, and Socket.IO.
+A real-time multiplayer party game where players try to identify the impostor among them!
+Built with React 19, TypeScript, Node.js, and Socket.IO.
+Deployed on Fly.io with Docker containerization.

 ## 🎮 Game Overview